Christopher Neame: US career

 He played a psycho killer in an episode of MacGyver in 1985, and appeared in The Great Escape II: The Untold Story.
-In 1989, he played the character Gustav Hellstrom, a Swedish businessman, in the 12th season of the successful TV series "Dallas", appearing in 3 episodes: "Serpent's Tooth", "April Showers", "And Away We Go".
-He also appeared in a two-part story of Star Trek: Enterprise in 2004.
+In 1989, he played the character Gustav Hellstrom, a Swedish businessman, in the 12th season of the TV series Dallas, appearing in 3 episodes: "Serpent's Tooth", "April Showers", "And Away We Go".
+He also appeared in a two-part story of Star Trek: Enterprise, "Storm Front" and "Storm Front, Part II", in 2004.
 In 1994, he portrayed "Knight Two" in the Babylon 5 episode "And the Sky Full of Stars".
-Neame is one of the few actors to have appeared in Doctor Who, Blake's 7, Star Trek, Babylon 5, and Earth 2.
+Neame is one of the few actors to have appeared in Doctor Who, Blake's 7, the Star Trek franchise, Babylon 5, and Earth 2.
 Other television appearances include Dynasty, The A-Team, Benson, Beauty and the Beast, Northern Exposure (1994), JAG (1995), and the two-part mini-series The Apocalypse Watch (1996).
 He also starred in the Showtime film Street Knight (1994) and he appeared as "The One" in the last two episodes of Martial Law (2000).
 He also played the main villain in the live-action cutscenes of Star Wars Jedi Knight: Dark Forces II (1997).
 In 2018, he reunited with his Hammer film co-star Caroline Munro to appear in the film House of the Gorgon.